ADLINK/bios-utility/README.md

 ## How to Flash BIOS[¶](#how-to-flash-bios)

-It needs using AMI flash utility to upgrade BIOS, plese refer to the following steps:
+It needs using AMI flash utility to upgrade BIOS, please refer to the following steps:

 1. Please go the link of AMI Firmware Update utilities: https://ami.com/en/products/firmware-tools-and-utilities/bios-uefi-utilities/